 Ask students to complete the five multiple choice items following the Direct Instruction lesson to gauge their comprehension of the key skill or concept.
 Review student performance to inform instruction and remediation.

-Next, students will begin working on the Applied Reading & Writing lesson that corresponds to the Direct Instruction lesson.
+Next, students will begin working on the Writing Lesson that corresponds to the Direct Instruction lesson.
 To build background knowledge, ask students to read the topic overview independently, think about a personal connection to it, and share their thoughts with a peer.
-Ask them to write about their personal connection in Step 1 of the Applied Reading & Writing lesson.
+Ask them to write about their personal connection in Step 1 of the Writing Lesson.

-Introduce vocabulary related to the Applied Reading & Writing lesson to bridge the personal connection to the content they will be reading about.
+Introduce vocabulary related to the Writing Lesson to bridge the personal connection to the content they will be reading about.
 Use one of ThinkCERCA’s Vocabulary Routines as a way to support all learners, especially those who may be at various levels of acquiring English.

 Have students read the text independently in Step 2.
 Be sure to set aside enough time for personal reflection and comprehension.